 The first screen you get is a search form to search for existing user accounts.
 You can run searches based either on the ID, real name or login name (i.e. the email address in most cases) of users.
 You can search in different ways the listbox to the right of the text entry box.
-You can match by case-insensitive substring (the default), regular expression, or a reverse regular expression match, which finds every user name which does NOT match the regular expression.
+You can match by case-insensitive substring (the default), regular expression, a reverse regular expression match, which finds every user name which does NOT match the regular expression, or the exact string if you know exactly who you are looking for.